-From Sep.4th 2018 till mid-May 2019 Bryggens Museum will be closed due to construction.
-Welcome to a new main exhibition and facilities in 2019.
+Bryggens Museum will be closed due to interior rehabilitation until 23rd May 2019.
+Welcome to a new main exhibition and facilities!

 During the winter of 2018/2019 Bryggens Museum will be going through an interior rehabilitation.
 This includes renewing the archeological exhibition that forms the base of the museum.
 The work is a collaboration between Bergen City Museum, UIB (University of Bergen), AHKR (Institute of archeology, history, culture and religion sciences), NIKU (Norwegian Institute of Cultural Heritage) and the Directorate for Cultural Heritage.
 The project is made possible by fundings from the Department of Culture, Bergen Kommune and the Savings Bank Foundation DNB.